When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Conclusion

 \section{Conclusion}

-LLM applications require evaluation-driven iteration, not intuition-based prompt engineering.
-This paper provides a framework and reproducible harness showing that, in our experiments, generic prompt changes were not monotonic: adding generic ``helpful'' rules reduced extraction pass rates and RAG compliance on our suites while improving instruction-following.
-A four-condition ablation isolated the mechanism: the system wrapper itself was benign; the degradation came from generic rules conflicting with task-specific constraints.
+This report proposed MVES, an audit-oriented structure for application-level LLM evaluation, and demonstrated through a reproducible local ablation that, in the tested local conditions, generic prompt additions did not produce monotonic improvements across task contracts.
+Stronger output-contract prompts improved strict extraction, while RAG citation/content-compliance declined under several generic-rule conditions.
+The five-condition design suggests that the short wrapper alone was not responsible for the measured changes; generic rules and non-conflicting guidance affected extraction, RAG, and instruction-following checks differently across models.

-The practical implication is that every prompt change should be validated against task-specific test suites before deployment.
-The evaluation harness, datasets, and experimental results in this paper provide a starting point for teams to build their own evaluation practices.
+The result motivates treating prompt edits as software changes: deployment-relevant prompt edits should be regression-tested against task-specific suites before release.
+The evaluation harness, datasets, and experimental results in this report provide a starting point for teams to build their own evaluation practices.